-Optional Topic outline due in D2L dropbox on or before September 9 Final version of paper due in D2L dropbox on or before October 15
+Topic statement due in D2L dropbox on or before February 3 Final printed copy of paper due in class AND in D2L dropbox on or before March 9

 The general theme of the research paper is to address one of the following two questions: (1) Should the United States government enact a national policy to reduce US emissions of carbon dioxide?
 (2) Assuming that the United States is going to enact a policy to reduce carbon emissions, which policy would be best?
 Two of the most popular policy ideas are carbon cap and trade and carbon tax, though others have been proposed.
 The general questions posed are much too broad for a short research paper, though.
-You are expected to research this issue, select a focused, debatable topic (or topic question) within this general theme.
+You are expected to research this issue and select a focused, debatable topic (or topic question) within this general theme.
 In the paper you are expected to include arguments, with references, on both sides of your focused topic, not just the side you may agree with.